Moist Chocolate Chip Banana Bread Recipe

 Once the banana bread is cool, you can slice it into neat pieces and serve it for breakfast, brunch, dessert, or an afternoon snack with coffee or tea!
 The chocolate chips make this banana bread an extra sweet treat for indulging in when you’re craving a bakery style bite.

 You can store chocolate chip banana bread at room temperature for up to 5 days.
-Make sure to cool completely before wrapping in aluminum foil.
+Make sure to let it cool completely before wrapping in aluminum foil.
 Alternatively, you can cool the loaf completely, slice it, and store it in an airtight container.
 Note that storing the whole loaf will preserve its freshness and moisture for longer.

 Love this recipe?
 You may enjoy these recipes, too: